Plane Crazy: Home media

-The short was released on December 2, 2002 on Walt Disney Treasures: Mickey Mouse in Black and White and on December 11, 2007 on Walt Disney Treasures: The Adventures of Oswald the Lucky Rabbit.
+The short was released on December 2, 2002, on Walt Disney Treasures: Mickey Mouse in Black and White and on December 11, 2007, on Walt Disney Treasures: The Adventures of Oswald the Lucky Rabbit.

 Copyright and preservation status

 The silent version was copyrighted on May 26, 1928, eleven days after it was test screened.
 The copyright for the silent version was renewed on March 14, 1956.
-To this day, the silent version that premiered at the test screening has not been found by Disney.
-The sound version, however, is available.
-It was copyrighted on August 9, 1930 and was renewed on December 16, 1957, however, the copyright of the film says 1929 (MCMXXIX).
+The sound version was copyrighted on August 9, 1930, and was renewed on December 16, 1957, but the copyright on the title card of the film says 1929 (MCMXXIX).
+It is unknown to what extent changes were made between the original silent version and the sound version.

-The film will go in the public domain in 2025 in the United States according to current U.S. copyright law.
+The silent version of the film entered the public domain in the United States on January 1, 2024.
+The sound version entered the public domain on January 1, 2025 according to current U.S. copyright law.